Nutrition

 This community of bacteria, viruses, fungi, archaea, and other microscopic organisms that live within our intestines is called the gut microbiome.1 Scientists have learned that some of these little creatures naturally support immunity, crowding out potentially harmful microbes before they can invade our bodies.2

-But, sometimes, we have trouble maintaining a healthy microbiome balance.
-Here are a few tips to help keep you on track and feeling your best.
+But sometimes, we have trouble maintaining a healthy microbiome balance.
+Here are a few tips to help you stay on track and feel your best.

 Eat Foods Rich in Prebiotics

 It makes sense that one of the best-known ways to care for our gut microbiome is with the food we put into our gut.
-Prebiotics are foods that are high in special types of fiber humans can’t digest, but that the gut microbes in our intestines use as food.3,4
+Prebiotics are foods that are high in special types of fiber that humans can’t digest but that the gut microbes in our intestines use as food.3,4

 • Vegetables like asparagus, broccoli, cabbage, Jerusalem artichokes, jicama, kale, and onions.